 Faulty / Damaged items

-We recommend that you check your order as soon as it is delivered.
-For furniture deliveries we will ask you to sign a form confirming that it was received in good condition.
+We recommend that you check your order as soon as it is delivered as this helps to avoid any doubt for items damaged in transit.
+For furniture deliveries we will ask you to sign a form confirming that the item was received in good condition.

 Cancelling an Order

 You may cancel an order at any point prior to delivery.
 If we have not already despatched the order you will be refunded in full.
 If, however, we have already despatched the order you will not be refunded for the delivery charge and will be responsible for any return postage.

 We reserve the right to cancel your order if:

 - We have insufficient stock to deliver the goods you have ordered;

 - We do not deliver to your area;